-Application periods for 2016:
+Application periods for 2017:

-- Quarter 3: Applications submitted between July 1, 2016 and September 30th, 2016 will be reviewed, interviewed, and on-boarded (when applicable) by November 1, 2016.
+- Chapter applications submitted between July 3rd-September 1st will be reviewed, interviewed, and on-boarded (when applicable) by October 1st.

-What kind of time commitment is involved with starting/running a chapter?
+What kind of time commitment is involved with starting/running a Chapter?

-- Managing a chapter is also a year round commitment, while we absolutely understand and encourage taking time to enjoy holiday’s and vacations, we also require all chapters remain active during such times, by planning ahead (e.g. have other team members manage social media and e-mail accounts while the chapter leader is away; utilize certain times of the year to assess achievement of past chapter goals and create new ones [i.e. Summer or December]; have a general outline of your chapter events and goals created for both 6 months ahead and 12 months ahead).
+- Managing a Chapter is also a year round commitment.
+While we absolutely understand and encourage taking time to enjoy holiday’s and vacations, we also require all Chapters remain active during such times, by planning ahead (e.g. have other team members manage social media and e-mail accounts while the Chapter leader is away; utilize certain times of the year to assess achievement of past Chapter goals and create new ones [i.e. Summer or December]; have a general outline of your Chapter events and goals created for both 6 months ahead and 12 months ahead).

-Are there any requirements to start a chapter?
+Are there any requirements to start a Chapter?